karlfindhansen/MLOps_Jan2025/reports/README.md

 docker run -p 8000:8000 api:latest
 ```

 **WandB image**: The WandB container is dedicated to testing and integrating with Weights & Biases for logging metrics, tracking experiments and parameter sweeps.
-The Dockerfile sets up the W&B logging environment, including dependencies and configurations, and executes the wandb_tester.py script to validate logging workflows.
-To run the W&B container:
+The Dockerfile sets up the WandB logging environment, including dependencies and configurations, and executes the wandb_tester.py script to validate logging workflows.
+To run the WandB container:

 ```bash
 docker run wandb:latest